Double-heavy tetraquark states with heavy diquark-antiquark symmetry: spectrum in terms of known

-While the color structure of $\Xi_{cc}$ is unique, that of the exotic $cc\bar{n}\bar{n}$ states not.
-The mixing or channel coupling effects from the $(cc)_{6_c}(\bar{n}\bar{n})_{\bar{6}_c}$ color structure may largely change the tetraquark masses.
-After such contributions are considered, two more tetraquarks appear.
-We collect all the color-spin bases \cite{Luo:2017eub} for the $cc\bar{n}\bar{n}$ states in Table \ref{table:Tccbases}.
-With these wave functions, we finally get numerical results listed in the fourth column of Table \ref{table:Tcc coupled channel} and shown in Fig. \ref{fig: ccnn}.
-We also give the masses estimated with Eq. \eqref{eq:ref} ($D^{(*)}D^{(*)}$ as the reference state) and those with Eq. \eqref{modelhamiltonian} in the table.
-They can be viewed as theoretical lower (5th column) and upper (6th column) limits, respectively, in the present framework.
-Comparing these three results from different considerations, one finds that the new masses fall in the range constrained by the lower and upper limits and the values are slightly larger than the averages of the two limits.
-Now, the masses of the lowest $1(0^{+})$ and $0(1^{+})$ states in Table \ref{table:Tcc coupled channel} are evidently smaller than the above values without $(cc)_{6_c}(\bar{n}\bar{n})_{\bar{6}_c}$ contributions.
-However, the $T_{cc}$ state whose mass in the HDAS approach is 155 MeV higher than the lower limit (3774 MeV) is still above the $DD^{*}$ threshold.
-Other $cc\bar{n}\bar{n}$ states are also above respective fall-apart thresholds.
+Although the color structure of $\Xi_{cc}$ is unique, that of the exotic $cc\bar{n}\bar{n}$ states is not.
+The mixing or channel coupling effects from the $(cc)_{6_c}(\bar{n}\bar{n})_{\bar{6}_c}$ color structure may significantly change the tetraquark masses.
+When such contributions are considered, two more tetraquarks appear.
+We collect all the color-spin bases \cite{Luo:2017eub} for the $cc\bar{n}\bar{n}$ states, which are displayed in Table \ref{table:Tccbases}.
+With these wave functions, we finally obtain the numerical results listed in the fourth column of Table \ref{table:Tcc coupled channel} and illustrated in Fig. \ref{fig: ccnn}.
+Moreover, we provide the masses estimated using Eq. \eqref{eq:ref} ($D^{(*)}D^{(*)}$ as the reference state) and those using Eq. \eqref{modelhamiltonian} in the table.
+They can be viewed as the theoretical lower (fifth column) and upper (sixth column) limits, respectively, in the present framework.
+Comparing these three results from different considerations, it is found that the new masses fall within the range constrained by the lower and upper limits, and the values are slightly larger than the averages of the two limits.
+The masses of the lowest $1(0^{+})$ and $0(1^{+})$ states in Table \ref{table:Tcc coupled channel} are evidently smaller than the above values without the $(cc)_{6_c}(\bar{n}\bar{n})_{\bar{6}_c}$ contributions.
+However, the $T_{cc}$ state, the mass of which in the HDAS approach is 155 MeV higher than the lower limit (3774 MeV), is still above the $DD^{*}$ threshold.
+The other $cc\bar{n}\bar{n}$ states are also above the respective fall-apart thresholds.
 Therefore, the HDAS approach results in an unstable $T_{cc}$, which is consistent with the conclusion obtained in Refs. \cite{Karliner:2017qjm,Eichten:2017ffp,Carlson:1987hh,Du:2012wp,Francis:2016hui,Francis:2018jyb,Lu:2020rog,Braaten:2020nwp,Park:2018wjk,Navarra:2007yw,Ebert:2007rn}.